rynapse/Android-Text-to-Audio-with-Python/README.md

 **How to install Python Lbrary**

-  1.Open CMD or Terminal
+1) Open the Pydroid 3 app.

+2) Tap the three horizontal lines (☰) in the top-left corner.

+3) From the sidebar menu, tap "Terminal" or "Pydroid Terminal".

-  2.Run This Code
+4) Type This Code 👇

        pip install gTTS

 **After Installing Library
 Run In Python**

 **How to Remove Python Library**

-   1.Open CMD or Terminal
+1) Open the Pydroid 3 app.

+2) Tap the three horizontal lines (☰) in the top-left corner.

+3) From the sidebar menu, tap "Terminal" or "Pydroid Terminal".

-   2.Run This Code
+4) Type This Code 👇

        pip uninstall gTTS